grorp/cascade/mods/cascade/sounds/sounds.md

 tx.tone(0.75, 698.4564628660078);
 ```

-Then I recreated them with Audacity and amplified them by -18dB.
+Then I recreated them in Audacity and amplified them by -18dB.